elementalcollision/GraphMemory-IDE/docs/condon-migration/thread-safety/implementation-guide.md

 ## Overview

-This guide provides step-by-step instructions for implementing thread safety in the GraphMemory-IDE codebase for Condon's no-GIL environment.
-Condon removes the Global Interpreter Lock (GIL), making race conditions much more likely to occur.
+This guide provides step-by-step instructions for implementing thread safety in the GraphMemory-IDE codebase for Codon's no-GIL environment.
+Codon removes the Global Interpreter Lock (GIL), making race conditions much more likely to occur.

 ## Critical Thread Safety Issues